 - 1/2 teaspoon cinnamon

-Stir in one cup of flour, the cinnamon, and the salt.
-Add the remaining two cups of flour 1/2 cup at a time, kneading when it gets too hard to stir with a wooden spoon.
-With a stand mixer, switch to the kneading attachment when you start adding the other two cups of flour.
+- Stir in 150 grams / one cup of flour, the cinnamon, and the salt.
+Add the remaining flour 1/2 cup at a time, kneading when it gets too difficult to stir with a wooden spoon.

-After it's risen, place the dough on a floured countertop and roll it out to a large rectangle about 1.5cm (.5in) thick.
-It will be easy to roll, and shouldn't tear.
-If it does just patch it.
+- After the dough has risen, place the dough onto a lightly floured countertop and roll it out to a large rectangle about 55x40cm (22x16 in.).

-Bake at 350F/180C for about 40 minutes, or until golden.
-Wait until cool before adding the glaze if you don't want it to melt, but it's good melty too.
+- Bake for about 35-40 minutes, or until lightly golden.
+Wait until cool before adding the glaze if you don't want it to melt, and only add the glaze directly before serving.

-Combine everything in a small bowl, and whisk with a fork until thickened.
-I whisked for a couple of minutes, but it depends on how thick you want it.
-It's not chilled beforehand, so it won't whip up like coconut whipped cream (and promptly get hard as a rock in the fridge).
+- Combine everything in a small bowl, and whisk for about two minutes, until thickened.
+It's not chilled beforehand, so it won't whip up like coconut whipped cream.